jfmengels/blog/content/blog/elm-review-v2/index.md

 To some, `elm-review` looks like a linter.
 Which isn't necessarily wrong, since it enables you to enable rules that help improve the quality of your code.
 If you dive a bit further, you will find out that it can enforce coding conventions for your team, and create new guarantees that the Elm compiler can not give you.

-TODO rephrase
-Unfortunately, these guarantees were often partial guarantees as soon as a problem spawns several modules.
+Unfortunately, as soon as a problem spawns multiple modules, you wouldn't be able to enforce those guarantees.
 But that was the case until we got...

-## Full project review!
+## Project rules!

 In `elm-review` version 1, `Elm Analyse`, `ESLint` and a lot of similar tools for other languages, the analysis is scoped to a single file.